rl-institut/multi-vector-simulator/CONTRIBUTING.md

 ```
 git merge release/vX.Y.Z
 ```
-And push your these updates to the remote
+And push your these updates to the remote version of dev
 ```
 git push
 ```